-- have an additional sense of belonging within the larger school population, - have an opportunity to mix with different age levels, - have increased opportunities to form mentor/role model relationships across age-groups, - further their engagement in College activities, - have an opportunity to be awarded 'house' points for demonstrating outstanding behaviour and engagement, - experience the building of team-spirit and cooperation through friendly rivalry and competition.
+- have increased opportunities to form mentor/role model relationships across age-groups, - further their engagement in College activities, - have an opportunity to be awarded 'house' points for demonstrating outstanding behaviour and engagement. - experience the building of team-spirit and cooperation through friendly rivalry and competition.